Sturgis Motorcycle Rally: Rally impact on community and nationwide

 The City of Sturgis has calculated that the Rally brings over $800 million to South Dakota annually.
 The City of Sturgis earned almost $270,000 in 2011 from selling event guides and sponsorships.
 In 2019, the Rally generated $628,116 for local charities.
 In 2020, the rally provided 21% of the city's annual revenue.

 There were 187 individuals jailed at the 2020 rally.
 Approximately $250,000 worth of motorcycles are stolen annually.

 Rally-goers are a mix of white-collar and blue-collar workers and are generally welcomed as an important source of income for Sturgis and surrounding areas.
 The rally turns local roads into "parking lots", and draws local law enforcement away from routine patrols.
 Furthermore, the large numbers of people visiting the town and region served as a model for the state of Oregon in preparation for the solar eclipse of August 21, 2017, given the expected impact on emergency services.

 The Lakota Indian tribe in coalition with other tribes has protested the large amount of alcohol distributed at the event so close to the sacred Bear Butte, but also acknowledged that income from the event was important to the region and also benefits some members of the tribes.

-There have been a few deaths at the Rally.
+There are generally several motorcycle related fatalities each year.
+The 75th anniversary in 2015 saw the highest number of fatalities at 15.
+The next most deadly years were 2023 and 1990 which both had 11 fatalities.
+In addition there are many more motorcycle accidents which are non-fatal.
+The number of non-fatal accidents generally range from 45-70 accidents.
+One of the leading causes of accidents is riders failing to navigate turns.
+Another leading factor is often alcohol or drugs.